amazon-archives/aws-full-stack-template/README.md

 ## Known limitations

 * The application was written for demonstration purposes and not for production use.
+* Validation is working properly from an end-user standpoint, but is not cleanly implemented.
+For instance, the submit buttons (to create a goal, update a goal, login, signup, and enter confirmation code) are disabled (as designed) when validation fails, but we added an extra helper function to support this.
+This issue occured when the app was upgraded to Bootstrap 4.
+We plan to fix this in a future revision.
 * Upon the first use of a Lambda function, cold start times can be slow.
 Once the Lambda function has been warmed up, performance will improve.

 &nbsp;